 17. Take your time to browse all the racks.

 Because it’s a resale shop, they don’t have repeats of many items and don’t have the same stuff in every size.
-Make sure you look through every rack, though, before giving up.
+Make sure you look through every rack before giving up.
 It’ll be worth the time you spend.

 18. Be sure to check out grand opening sales for free gift cards.

-Because Plato’s Closet is a franchise, new ones open all over the U.S. Get on the email list and they’ll telling you when a new store is opening and where.
+Because Plato’s Closet is a franchise, new ones open all over the U.S. Get on the email list and they’ll tell you when and where a new store is opening.
 Each time a new store opens, shoppers line up because there are always freebies and giveaways.
 Some that I’ve seen: